How Does it Work?

 - Negotiation: I will work with each party, individually and jointly, to negotiate an agreement that addresses concerns and interests.

-- Closure: If an agreement is reached, I will help you to formalize the agreement in a written document.
+- Closure: If an agreement is reached, I will help you to formalize the agreement in a written document to be signed by each party.
 If you do not have an attorney, I can help you prepare the essential legal documents, help you file them with the court, and ensure they are signed and effective.
-If no agreement is reached, you may consider other options for resolving the dispute, such as arbitration or litigation.
+If no complete agreement is reached, or if there are unresolved issues, we can schedule additional Joint or one-on-one sessions.
+If mediation is not successful, you may consider other options for resolving the dispute, such as arbitration or litigation.